BS Huazhong (China), MSE PhD MS Michigan

 Further developing numerical techniques such as boundary element techniques and dual reciprocity boundary element method to solve partial differential equations and singular integral equations.

-Mollymook, NSW in February of 1999.
-He is currently on the editorial board
+held at the Mollymook, NSW in February of 1999.
+He is currently on the editorial board of three

-of three international journals.
-He is the Head of School of School of
+international journals.
+He is the Head of School of School of Mathematics and

-Mathematics and Applied Statistics, University of Wollongong and is the lead
+Applied Statistics, University of Wollongong and is the lead co-chairmen of the

-Differential Equations and Stochastic Analysis in Mathematical Finance held in
+Equations and Stochastic Analysis in Mathematical Finance held in Sanya, China